 They had taken a tow bar with them, borrowed from Minett’s, the threshing contractors across the road at Woodlesford, so they got coupled up quickly and away.
 They called at the Boot and Shoe once more and then at the Old George at Garforth Bridge.

 The steersman, Jimmy Franks, had backed a horse in the November Handicap and whilst there, they learned it had won.
-It was called Admiral Togo the Second.
+It was called Admiral Togo the Third.
 They naturally had a celebration drink and then set off again, pulling into Nicholson’s yard, by Tetley’s Brewery, about five o’clock and went for a drink of tea in a cafe across the road.

 Before they went, they’d put the pipe into the tank to fill the engine up with water and also lit the lamps.
 Unfortunately, whilst they were gone, one of the lamps caught fire and they had to go back to Nicholson’s to borrow one to see them home.